scottrlarson/greatwork/principals/pricipal-roles.md

 Common or Customary law was used by Rome to handle issues of Romans, until Rome changed from a republic to a empire.
 Rome had Emperoors then and Emperors didnt like that their decisions could be countered by customary law.
 So Civil law started to take over as it was easier to apply and it allowed Emperors to handle disputes in a uniform fashion.
 The problem was that indivdual rights gave way to the needs of society.
 The emperors ruled there soceities in a way that didnt allow for much customary law.

 Today Common law nations like the United States and England really use Civil law for most cases since it allows political governments to exercise power over its city-states.
 Common or Customary law is rarely used unless invoked by an individual.
 Even then it may be difficult to invoke this type of law since most don't understand how it works or if it really exists.
+See [The Common Law and Civil Law Traditions] for more information.

 But the reality is that we (as in the people) have customary law at our disposal.
 It really is suppose to be used to handle interference of our rights of mankind.